the-flx/FlxCs/README.md

 ## License

-flx-rs is distributed under the terms of the MIT license.
+FlxCs is distributed under the terms of the MIT license.

 See [LICENSE](./LICENSE) for details.